google-site-verification: google57f872096adcc1d9.html

 Zinc

-Oysters, red meat, poultry, beans, and nuts.
+Oysters, red meat, beans, and nuts.

 Selenium